Hadamar: Main sights

 The synagogue is likewise preserved.
-Today the building houses a permanent exhibit about Jewish life.
+Today, the building houses a permanent exhibit about Jewish life.

 At the edge of the Old Town, right on the Elbbach stands the former Nassau residence, Schloss Hadamar, in whose stable is housed the town museum.
 Within the town, two old bridges have also been preserved, the Steinerne Brücke (“Stone Bridge”) and the St. Wendelinbrücke.

 At the Herzenbergkapelle, a rose garden has been laid out.
-In an area of some 3 000 m², roughly 2,000 rose plants of over 160 varieties have been planted.
+In an area of some 3,000m2, roughly 2,000 rose plants of over 160 varieties have been planted.

 Transport

 The town of Hadamar lies on Bundesstraße 54 from Siegen to Limburg.

-Hadamar lies on the Upper Westerwald Railway (Oberwesterwaldbahn) to Limburg and Au.
+Hadamar has three stations on the Upper Westerwald Railway (Oberwesterwaldbahn) from Limburg and Au, these are Hadamar, Niederzeuzheim and Niederhadamar.
 From there, the cities of Cologne, Koblenz, Frankfurt am Main and Wiesbaden may be reached directly.

 Education

 There are five primary schools in town, one each in Hadamar, Niederhadamar, Niederzeuzheim, Oberzeuzheim and Steinbach.

 Secondary school education is to be had at the Fürst-Johann-Ludwig-Schule, a comprehensive school with Hauptschule, Realschule and Gymnasium branches.
 The school's feeder area reaches far beyond the town's limits.

 Moreover, Hadamar is a centre for glazier training.
 The Federal vocational school of the glazier's craft and the Erwin-Stein-Schule (state glass vocational school) are located here.
 The Erwin-Stein-Schule is named after Erwin Stein, one of the fathers of the Hessian state constitution.

 Hadamar is seat of the “Musical Boarding School”, where the Limburger Domsingknaben are trained.